 Make sure to take some time to relax and create opportunities for rest during stressful periods.
 This is necessary in order to regain your strength and energy and to be able to recover.

 How you work towards recovery is very individual.
 Try to find your own ways to relax and achieve calmness and tranquillity.
 This does not necessarily mean that you have to rest; it could also involve exercising or socialising with friends and family.
 Prioritising hobbies is also a way of relaxing and feeling energised.

 It is also important to try and get sufficient sleep.
 Sleep is essential to the body and brain’s ability to rest and process information.

-The Student Health Centre offers an online stress management programme that can help you handle your stress.
+The Student Health Centre offers group activities that can help you handle your stress.